SirJacob/Flatiron-School/README.md

 2) floats (round down to nearest whole int .floor | .round to nearest whole num up or down | .ceil road up to nearest whole int)

 > Array syntax
+It is possible to create an array that contains disparate data types, but that is generally discouraged.
+It's best to keep your arrays populated with only one kind of element.

+array_name.push(arg1,arg2,etc) to add multiple items to the end of an array famous_cats << "nala cat"	use the shovel operator to add an item to the end of an array array_name.unshift(arg1,arg2,etc)	adds elements to the front of the array

+array_name.inspect		returns the array as a string

+array_name.shift 	removes and returns first item array_name.pop	returns and removes last element

-["hello", "world"]
+["hello", "world"] | Array.new
+[5, 100, 234, 7, 2].sort
+[1, 2, 3].reverse
+["Red", "Yellow", "Green"][0] would return "Red"

+array_name.reverse
+array_name.include?(arg)

 > Hash syntax (HashMap in Java)
 {"hello" => "world", "orange" => "peal"}
 Hash.new | To set custom return on non-existant key: Hash.new(arg) or hash_name.default = arg
 to access values in a hash: hash_name[hash_key]

 > A symbol is a representation of a piece of data represented with a : before the identifier.
+They refer to an area of memory; this is different from, for example, strings, which take up new areas of memory every time they are used.

 > Use .class to get the data type of a var